 What are security clearances and why do some former officials still have them?

-President Trump abruptly revoked the security clearance of former CIA director John Brennan this week, and he threatened to strip a bevy of other former national security officials of theirs as well.
+President Trump abruptly revoked the security clearance of former CIA director John Brennan, and he has threatened to strip a bevy of other former national security officials of theirs as well.

 The president said he has a “unique, constitutional responsibility to protect the nation’s classified information,” while announcing he yanked the clearance for Brennan, an open Trump critic who led the CIA for nearly four years under the Obama administration.